evermeer/EVReflection/README.md

 }
 ```

-### When to use EVObject instead of NSObject as a base class.
-There is some functionality that could not be added as an extension to NSObject because of limitations or unwanted side effects.
-For this the EVObject class can be used.
-Use EVObject in the folowing situations:

-- When using NSCoding
-- When comparing objects with .isEqual == or !=
-- When using hash or hashValue
-- When you expect there will be keys in your dictionary or json while there will be no property where the value can be mapped to.
-Instead of using EVObject you can also implement the setValue forUndefinedKey yourself.

 ### Known issues
 EVReflection is trying to handle all types.
 With some types there are limitations in Swift.
 So far there is a workaround for any of these limitations.
 Here is an overview: